digbmc/dsgf-2024/sessions/01-introduction.md

   - Yuzhu

 ### What is digital scholarship
-Digital Scholarship can take many forms.[Here's a brief overview](https://docs.google.com/presentation/d/1A4anJ6fxnsKBakbk-NtOJ6eI_27kLCe0JFaa3U3tGc0/edit?usp=sharing)
+Digital Scholarship can take many forms.
+[Here's a brief overview](https://docs.google.com/presentation/d/1A4anJ6fxnsKBakbk-NtOJ6eI_27kLCe0JFaa3U3tGc0/edit?usp=sharing)

 ### Learning plans & SMART goals
 - What do you want to know?
 What do you want to create or develop?